wusir27/alpha/README.md

 # alpha
-A private protocol proxy build by golang
+A private protocol proxy build by golang.